geopython/pygeoapi/docs/source/running.rst

 Since pygeoapi is a Python API at its core, it can be served via numerous web server scenarios.

 .. note::
-   Changes to either the pygeoapi or OpenAPI configuration requires a server restart (configurations are loaded once at server startup for performance).
+   Changes to either of the pygeoapi or OpenAPI configurations requires a server restart (configurations are loaded once at server startup for performance).